PintoDrop/portreact/README.md

 getting rows of 3 for cards that are in columns

 Contact form not working
-after deployed my images stopped working for local npm start doesnt bring to about me page anymore deploy doesn't work properly
+after deployed my images stopped working for local - fixed paths

+npm start doesnt bring to about me page anymore deploy doesn't work properly
-setting homepage as about me?
-nav bar, header and footer not showing up

 new code:
 Home.js
 Content.js
 function and return code in app.js

+setting homepage as about me?
+nav bar, header and footer not showing up

 deploy with heroku instead?
  -->